jackiehjm/stx-docs/doc/source/index.rst

 ------------

-To get started fast with StarlingX, try the :doc:`Virtual All-in-one Simplex installation
-</deploy_install_guides/r6_release/virtual/aio_simplex>`, which requires a
-minimum of hardware and configuration.
+To get started fast with StarlingX, try the :ref:`Virtual All-in-one Simplex Installation <virtual-aio-simplex>`, which requires a minimum of hardware and configuration.

 Learn more about StarlingX: